 Anyone who wishes to address the board may do so for 3 minutes during the board meeting.
 Please make an appointment three business days before the meeting.
-Contact Ms. Kianna Acabeo at [email protected] to be placed on the schedule.
+Contact Ms. Kianna DelValle at [email protected] to be placed on the schedule.
 The list in the tab “Board Meetings” indicates the regular meetings of the board.
 Any additional special board meetings will be announced there, at least five business days prior to the meeting.

 HOW TO CONTACT SCHOOL BOARD MEMBERS

-The Board of School Directors does not keep regular office hours, but are accessible and can be contacted via e-mail, or mailed letter.
+The Board of School Trustees does not keep regular office hours, but are accessible and can be contacted via e-mail, or mailed letter.
 They are also available to speak to groups and organizations.
 The main school board office phone number is (215) 533-6700 and the fax number is (215) 533-6722.